mikekonan/go-oas3/README.md

       x-go-type-string-parse: githubrepo/lib/pkg.Parse{TYPENAME}
 ```

-If you want to have a specific go map you can use `x-go-map-type` property.
+If you want to have a specific go map you can also use `x-go-type` to specify a key.
 It works only if additionalProperties specified.
-As key/value, you can have go scalars or specific types.
-Also slice values supported.
 ```
     ResponseBody:
       type: object
       additionalProperties:
         items:
-          $ref: '#/components/schemas/IntegrationType'
+          $ref: '#/components/schemas/objects.Type'
         type: array
-      x-go-map-type: map[githubrepo/objects.SomeType][]githubrepo/objects.OtherType
+      x-go-type: githubrepo/objects.SomeType
 ```

 ## Have a question or need some functionality?